d3v-null/wootrack/README.md

 A wordpress plugin that registers the StarTrack shipping method in WooCommerce.

-This is an advanced plugin that is difficult to configure and not written to be very robust.
-Use at your own risk :P
+This is an advanced plugin that is difficult to configure.
+It will not work out of the box, and you will need to obtain an API key from StarTrack.

 Installation
 ------------